ZViacheslavV/notes-free8dom/README.md

 ## 📝 [NoteHubFree8dom (web application)](https://notes-free8dom.vercel.app)

-> Modern application for creating, organizing, and browsing personal notes.
+> An application for creating, organizing, and browsing personal notes.

 NoteHub focuses on clean architecture, reliable data flow, and a smooth user experience built on top of a robust TypeScript + Next.js foundation.